 Who was John Sassamon?

 Wassausmon (Wussausmon) was known to 17th-century Puritan colonists as John Sassamon, a Massachusett man and talented linguist who was deeply involved with the creation and administration of “Praying Towns” in eastern Massachusetts.
-He also translated the Christian Bible into the Algonquian languages for use by “Praying Indians.”
+He also translated the Christian Bible into the Algonquian language for use by “Praying Indians.”
 He was highly regarded among Native and English people for his work as an English-Massachusett interpreter, scribe, and counselor.
-Sassamon’s death—he may have been murdered—in January 1675 was a pivotal event leading up to the outbreak of King Philip’s War.
+Sassamon’s death—he may have been murdered—in January 1675 was a pivotal event preceding the outbreak of King Philip’s War.

 A Closer Look at the Life of Wassausmon/John Sassamon